Sports in Philadelphia: Collegiate sports

-The Army-Navy football game — an annual college football game between the rival service academies, the United States Military Academy (West Point) and the United States Naval Academy (Annapolis) — has been held more often in Philadelphia (which is located approximately midway between the two schools) than in all other locations put together.
-Eleven of the past 15 Army–Navy Games have been held in Philadelphia.

 Temple University, which began playing football in 1894, fields the only Division I FBS football team in the Delaware Valley.
+Temple plays in the American Athletic Conference.
+An independent for the first several decades of its history, Temple also played in the Big East Conference for several years, and was briefly affiliated with the Mid-American Conference.
+The University of Delaware plays in the Coastal Athletic Association Football Conference of Division I FCS, but will be moving to the FBS as part of Conference USA (CUSA) prior to the 2025 season.
+Delaware's football team began playing in 1889, and the school won the 2003 FCS championship.

-Temple, one of many schools that switched conferences in the early 2010s, joined the Big East Conference in 2012; when the Big East split a year later, Temple moved its entire athletic program to the Big East's football-sponsoring successor, the American Athletic Conference.
-Although Temple is the lone FBS school in the region, the Pennsylvania State University Nittany Lions are the most popular college football team in Philadelphia and the Delaware Valley.
+Although Temple is the lone FBS school in the region (until Delaware joins CUSA in 2025), the Pennsylvania State University Nittany Lions are the most popular college football team in Philadelphia and the Delaware Valley.
 Penn State is a member of the Big Ten, one of the "Power Five conferences" in college football.
 The school began playing football in 1887, and has won two consensus national championships.
 Many fans in the Philadelphia area also root for the Atlantic Coast Conference-affiliated University of Notre Dame Fighting Irish or the Big Ten-affiliated Rutgers Scarlet Knights.

-The University of Pennsylvania, Delaware State University, Villanova University, and the University of Delaware all field Division I FCS football teams; Penn plays in the Ivy League, Delaware State plays in the Mid-Eastern Athletic Conference, and Delaware and Villanova (for football only) are members of the Colonial Athletic Association.
+The University of Pennsylvania, Delaware State University, Villanova University, and the University of Delaware all field Division I FCS football teams; Penn plays in the Ivy League, Delaware State plays in the Mid-Eastern Athletic Conference, and Villanova is a member of CAA Football (administered by, but separate from, the Coastal Athletic Association).
 The Penn Quakers first played in 1876, and share a claim to six national championships.
 Villanova, which began playing football in 1894, won the 2009 FCS national championship.
-Delaware's football team began playing in 1889; the school won the 2003 FCS championship.
 Delaware State began playing football in 1924, and the school lays claim to the 2007 black college football national championship.
 Delaware and Villanova have played each other every year since 1988 in the Battle of the Blue, while Delaware and Delaware State have played every year since 2011 in the Route 1 Rivalry.
 St. Joseph's, Drexel, and most recently La Salle have all discontinued their football programs.

+The Army-Navy football game — an annual college football game between the rival service academies, the United States Military Academy (West Point) and the United States Naval Academy (Annapolis) — has been held more often in Philadelphia (which is located approximately midway between the two schools) than in all other locations put together.
+Eleven of the past 15 Army–Navy Games have been held in Philadelphia.
 Philadelphia also formerly had a bowl game: from 1959 to 1963, the city hosted the Liberty Bowl, the only cold-weather bowl game of its time.
 The bowl game moved to Memphis, Tennessee in 1965.